aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 > To learn more about cdk8s, visit the [Getting Started](https://github.com/awslabs/cdk8s/tree/master/docs/getting-started) tutorials.

-The EKS module natively integrates with cdk8s and allows you to apply cdk8s charts on AWS EKS clusters via the `cluster.addCdk8sChart` method.
+The EKS module integrates with cdk8s via the `@aws-cdk/aws-ek8s` module, and allows you to apply cdk8s charts on AWS EKS clusters.

 In addition to `cdk8s`, you can also use [`cdk8s+`](https://github.com/awslabs/cdk8s/tree/master/packages/cdk8s-plus), which provides higher level abstraction for the core kubernetes api objects.
 You can think of it like the `L2` constructs for Kubernetes.
 Any other `cdk8s` based libraries are also supported, for example [`cdk8s-debore`](https://github.com/toricls/cdk8s-debore).